chrispouliot/spotify-discover-weekly-sync/README.md

 After you've got it created, click on `Heroku Scheduler` and set a daily schedule to run `python app.py "Discover Weekly"`

 That's it!
 Now you'll have your Discover Weekly playlist synced with Spotify.
 Enjoy your Monday tunes.

+Note: Please ensure your Discover Weekly playlist is set to 'public' on Spotify.
+Otherwise the script won't be able to find it.